jordanskole/google-crawl/README.md

 # Google Crawl with [Nightmare.js](http://www.nightmarejs.org/)

-> :warning: this app is currently structured to only run locally, due to a timeout issue (I need to move the process from `web` to `worker`).
-Stay tuned!

 The "Google Crawl" micro-service application is a simple API with a single endpoint.
 Send a `POST` request to `/search` with a `q` parameter, and it will return the `href` of the first organic listing on the page.

+> :warning: this app is currently structured to only run locally, due to a timeout issue (I need to move the process from `web` to `worker`).
+Stay tuned, more soon!

 ```json
 // example request